deinsoftware/toolbox/README.md

 _disk.DeleteAll(source, recursive); //Delete all files and folders from source
 ```

-If you want get Notifications about copy or delete process, need implement `INotificationSystem` interface.
+If you want get Notifications about copy or delete process, need implement the `INotificationSystem` interface.

 ```csharp
 public sealed class ConsoleNotificationSystem : INotificationSystem